AliviaK/cribbageApp/WeeklyReflection.md

     4/17
         Began creating the JSP for scene 3.
 Working on the functionality for a player to keep selecting only unplayed cards in their hand.
+## Week 13
+    4/21
+        Got player to play all cards in hand, and ran into issue with cpu playing cards, as I needed some method of choosing what card the computer will play and designing the method to do so.
+    4/22
+        Designed method to play last card in cpu hand, so without doing score calculation/going above 31 validation I have this scene completed.
+Will begin working on validation and scoring next, as that ties into single hand scoring for the next scene.